bytecodealliance/wasmtime/docs/security-sandboxing.md

 inert replacement sequences.

-Some applications need ANSI-style escape sequences, such as terminal-based editors, and programs that use colors, so we are also developing a proposal for the WASI Subgroup for safe and portable ANSI-style escape sequence support, which we hope to post more about soon.
+Some applications need ANSI-style escape sequences, such as terminal-based editors and programs that use colors, so we are also developing a proposal for the WASI Subgroup for safe and portable ANSI-style escape sequence support, which we hope to post more about soon.